rocky-linux/documentation/docs/books/lxd_server/07-configurations.md

 # Chapter 7: Container Configuration Options

+Throughout this chapter you will need to execute commands as your unprivileged user ("lxdadmin" if you've been following from the beginning in this book).

 There are a wealth of options for configuring the container once you have it installed.
 Before we get into how to see those, however, let's take a look at the info command for a container.
 In this example, we will use the ubuntu-test container:

 ```